anglerona/ot-primer/README.md

 1. Ensure you have PgAdmin and Postgres installed.

 2. Update your environment variables using the reg file.
+Replace the '0000' fields with your PgAdmin password.

 3. Create a table ot_admin